This post was first published in my old travel blog, Erudite Traveller on 20 December 2017.

 Crossing the border from the Iranian side was easy and straightforward.
 There was a short walk from the border gates to the Immigration building, where an official thoroughly checked my luggage and backpack.

-He also asked if I brought any illegal medication, especially codeine and warned me that if I bring any banned substance to Turkmenistan, I will be detained.
+He also asked if I brought any illegal medication (meaning codeine) and warned me that if I bring any banned substance to Turkmenistan, I will be detained.

 No man's land to Turkmenistan

 The immigration offices of Iran and Turkmenistan are separated by a no-man’s land more than a kilometer across.
 Based on my observation, there is no way for a person to cross the no man’s land on foot.